NeedleInAJayStack/Units/README.md

 ## Getting Started

-To start using units, simply import it to your project via the `Package.swift` file:
+To start using Units, import it to your project via the `Package.swift` file:

 ```swift
     dependencies: [